 See additionally How to Use part.

 Infrequently, this medication may cause severe sudden worsening of breathing problems right after use.
-If you have sudden worsening of breathing, use your quick-relief inhaler and get medical help right away.
+If you have sudden worsening of breathing, use your quick-relief inhaler and get help that is medical away.

-Tell your doctor straight away for those who have any serious negative effects, including: fast/pounding heartbeat, difficult/painful urination.
+Tell your doctor immediately when you yourself have any serious unwanted effects, including: fast/pounding heartbeat, difficult/painful urination.

-This isn't a complete list of possible adverse effects.
+This just isn't a complete list of possible adverse effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 In the US -

-This medication might make you dizzy or cause blurred vision or other vision changes.
+This drug may make you dizzy or cause blurred vision or other vision changes.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Limit alcoholic beverages.